 Online counselling sessions are available Monday to Saturday, including after hours and evening appointment times

-I offer individual,one on one counselling which allows you to speak to me in confidence.
+I offer individual, affordable private counselling in Taunton which allows you to speak to me in confidence.

 Individual counselling provides an opportunity for children, adolescents, or adults to work one-on-one with a clounsellor for guidance and support to resolve an issue, recover from an upsetting experience, explore thoughts and feelings, examine beliefs and work towards making healthy changes.